How to increase ring buffer size in Red Hat Enterprise Linux CoreOS 47?

 Issue

-• How to increase the Ring Buffer Size in RHCOS due to Ring Buffer errors in ethtool -S output?
+• How to increase the ring buffer Size in RHCOS on OpenShift 4 due to ring buffer errors in ethtool -S output?

 Resolution

-• Starting in OpenShift Red Hat Enterprise Linux CoreOS 47 the ethtool is now an included package.
+Starting with OpenShift 4.7 (RHCOS 47), the ethtool is now an included package.
 This provides the ability to check the status and modify of the NIC configuration via MachineConfig.

-The following MachineConfig will create a NetworkManager Dispatcher.d script which will run at boot.
+The following MachineConfig example will create a NetworkManager dispatcher.d script which will run at boot.
 The script will check to see if the network interface card is up and if the driver is vmxnet3.
-If both conditions are met the script will log that the script is running and then increase the RX and TX Ring buffers to the maximum size allowed by the driver which is 4096.
+If both conditions are met the script will log that the script is running and then increase the RX and TX ring buffers to the maximum size allowed by the driver which is 4096.

-NOTE: To get the driver of your network card run the following command:
+NOTE: To get the driver of the network card run the following command in the nodes:

 nmcli -t -m tabular -f general.driver dev show <device_name>